ymz-ncnk/go-serialization-benchmarks/benchmarks/generate_readme/README.md

 # go-serialization-benchmarks
-Benchmarks several Golang serializers.
+In this benchmarks:

-In this benchmarks, all serializers use the same data.
-It is generated once and then used by everyone.
-Also each serializer is described with a set of features.
+- All serializers use the same data, it is generated once and then used by everyone.
+- Each serializer is described with a set of features.
-One serializer can have several benchmark results.
-For example, serializer mus can have `mus` and `mus+unsafe` results.
+- One serializer can have several benchmark results.
+For example, mus can have `mus` and `mus+unsafe` results.
 The last one indicates that the results were obtained with the `unsafe` feature enabled.

 # List of Features
 Each feature describes a serializer: